 Chronic nephritis with nitrogen retention contraindicates the use of Vasopressin until reasonable nitrogen blood levels have been attained.

-Cardiovascular: cardiac arrest, circumoral pallor, arrhythmias, decreased cardiac output, angina, myocardial ischemia, peripheral vasoconstriction and gangrene.
+Cardiac arrest, circumoral pallor, arrhythmias, decreased cardiac output, angina, myocardial ischemia, peripheral vasoconstriction, and gangrene.

 Water intoxication may be treated with water restriction and temporary withdrawal of Vasopressin until polyuria occurs.
 Severe water intoxication may require osmotic diuresis with mannitol, hypertonic dextrose, or urea alone or with furosemide.